 - Writing Sample or assignment

-This is valid not only for a content writing internship, but other internships also, after shortlisting CVs, assign a task to understand the functioning, the ability to meet deadlines, and the amount of hard work done which will show how much the person is actually interested in the internship.
-The majority of the law firms ask writing samples to be attached along with the CVs to fasten up the process.
+This is valid not only for a content writing internship, but other internships also, after shortlisting CVs, assign a task to understand the functioning, the ability to meet deadlines, and the amount of hard work which will show how much the person actually wants the internship.
+The majority of the law firms ask for writing samples to be attached along with the CVs to fasten up the process.

 A telephonic or skype interview should be part of every recruitment process.
-This should no be a stressful call but a call to give insights about the company, understand the knowledge the candidate has about the various fields of law, how much time and effort can he/she put, etc.
+This should not be a stressful call but a call to give insights about the company, understand the knowledge the candidate has about the various fields of law, how much time and effort can he/she put in, etc.

 Some other pointers

 - The traits like hard work time dedication etc. must be believed what the candidate says but cannot be tested.